 Using automation and robotics in business has a range of benefits, as it can speed up everyday business processes by automating and streamlining them.
 AI can also be used to improve customer service online, and this allows businesses to allocate their resources more efficiently and effectively.
 Businesses should take a good look at their processes to determine at what points AI or robotics could be implemented for the greatest benefits.

-Everyday businesses are employing more data analytics, automation and robotics into their businesses everyday and this is becoming the norm where pizza delivery now employs more data analysts than pizza delivery drivers and it’s not just pizzas but burgers too.
-The outcome, a more consistent and price competitive product plus pizzas arrive hot as they are baked on delivery.
+All types of businesses are employing more data analytics, automation, and robotics into their everyday transactions and this is becoming the norm where pizza delivery now employs more data analysts than pizza delivery drivers.
+It’s not just pizzas but burgers too.
+The outcome of this is a more consistent and price-competitive product, plus pizzas arrive as hot as they were baked―on delivery.

-Arowana has built up its knowledge base and capabilities in artificial intelligence, encompassing data analytics.
-We draw upon the expertise of Professor Hugh Durrant-Whyte, our advisory board member.
-A renowned expert in robotics, automation, machine and deep learning as well as data science, Professor Durrant-Whyte is an early pioneer of various localisation, mapping, and automation technologies and has helped companies like Rio Tinto develop the autonomous mining truck.
-Professor Durrant-Whyte was also the Chief Scientific Advisor for the United Kingdom Ministry of Defence.
+Arowana has built up its knowledge base and capabilities in artificial intelligence, including data analytics.
+We draw upon the expertise of Prof. Hugh Durrant-Whyte, our advisory board member.
+A renowned expert in robotics, automation, machine, and deep learning as well as data science, Prof. Durrant-Whyte is an early pioneer of various localisation, mapping, and automation technologies and has helped companies like Rio Tinto develop the autonomous mining truck.
+He was also the Chief Scientific Advisor for the UK Ministry of Defence.

 We also call upon the expertise of Ed Fernandez, a director on our board.
-Ed is an, experienced Silicon Valley venture capitalist, and technology entrepreneur in the field of machine learning and AI.
-Trained in electrical and electronics engineering, Ed is an active investor and advisor in various start-ups and he runs Naiss.io, a venture capital and advisory boutique in Palo Alto.
+Ed is an experienced Silicon Valley venture capitalist and technology entrepreneur in the field of machine learning and AI.
+Trained in electrical and electronics engineering, Ed is an active investor in and advisor to various startups, and runs Naiss.io, a venture capital and advisory boutique in Palo Alto.

 Arowana has applied AI and machine learning techniques in acquisition due diligence as well as implementing it within our operating companies, such as EdventureCo and Thermoscan.
-We’re committed to growing our team with future hires of data scientists, experienced AI technicians and machine learning engineers to help future-proof our operating companies.
+We are committed to growing our team with future hires of data scientists, experienced AI technicians, and machine learning engineers to help future-proof our operating companies.